BlueBoxWare/TocMe/README.md

 in `dashChars`, which are replaced by a dash, and characters in `allowedChars`, which are not removed or replaced but left as is.

 # Changelog

+## 1.5
+* Internal change only: remove usage of `ConfigureUtil` in preparation for Gradle 8.0.

 ## 1.4
 * Now uses 3 spaces as indentation instead of 2.
 Fixes [#3](https://github.com/BlueBoxWare/TocMe/issues/3): incorrect formatting of nested lists in numbered lists.